 We know that politicians are packaged for public consumption.
 Likewise, celebrities, though personal style and image were more easily conveyed in the days of the Hollywood machine, not to mention before the ubiquitous nature of social media.

-Individuals are packaged as well – from the names we use for ourselves to hairstyle, glasses or contacts, attire and the way we speak.
-Many go a few steps farther – what they drive, where they live, the brands they spend their money on.
+Individuals are packaged as well — from the names we use for ourselves to hairstyle, glasses, wardrobe, and even the way we speak.
+Many go a few steps further – what they drive, where they live, the brands they spend their money on.

 We package ourselves for our pleasure.
-We package ourselves to be “successful” – to get the guy or girl; to get the job.
+We package ourselves to be “successful” – to get the guy or girl, and to get the job.
 We package ourselves to be accepted, and also as a matter of self-protection.

 We may be on the outside looking to break in; we may feel trapped, on the inside looking to break out.